flutter/flutter/packages/flutter_tools/lib/src/android/README.md

 For information aboout the latest version, check https://kotlinlang.org/docs/releases.html#release-details.

 ### Android Gradle Plugin
-When updating the Android Gradle Plugin (AGP) version used in project templates (`templateAndroidGradlePluginVersion`), make sure that:
+When updating the Android Gradle Plugin (AGP) versions used in project templates (`templateAndroidGradlePluginVersion`, `templateDefaultGradleVersionForModule`), make sure that:
 - Framework integration & benchmark tests are running with at least this AGP version.
 - Flutter tools tests that perform String checks with the current template